 - Wear plenty of thin layers, rather than one thick one, and wear cotton, wool or fleecy synthetic fibres.

 - Wear a hat and bedsocks in bed if you get cold at night.

 - Keep active.
 Moving about and getting some light exercise will help you to keep warm.

 - Heat all the rooms you spend the day in.
 Or if you can't keep all the rooms heated, try and keep one room heated for the day and your bedroom heated just before you go to bed.

-- Set the timer on your heating to come on just before you get up and after you go to bed.
+- Set your heating to come on just before you get up, and to turn off after you go to bed.

-Talk to your GP and pharmacist to ensure you have enough medication to last you through the Christmas holidays.
+Talk to your GP and pharmacist to ensure you have enough medication to last you through any periods of severe weather.

 Keep an eye on the weather

 Check the weather forecast frequently, especially if you are going to be travelling, so that you can plan around any harsh conditions.

 The Met Office has up-to-date forecasts and advice.